visserjennifer28-source/Bright_Coffee_Shop-CaseStudy/README.md

-# Project Overview

-This project analyzes transactional data from Bright Coffee Shop to generate actionable business insights.
-The goal is to support decision-making by identifying revenue drivers, understanding customer behavior, and uncovering opportunities for growth.

-# Objectives
-Identify top-performing products

-Analyze sales trends across different time intervals

-Evaluate product performance (revenue vs volume)

-Provide strategic recommendations to increase revenue

-# Dataset Description

-The dataset contains point-of-sale (POS) transaction records, including:

-* Product Name & Category

-* Unit Price

-* Quantity Sold

-* Transaction Date & Time

-* Methodology

-# Data Processing (ETL)
-Cleaned dataset (removed nulls & duplicates)

-Standardized formats (price & timestamps)

-Created calculated fields:

-total_amount = unit_price × quantity

-Grouped data into time buckets (30/60 mins)

-# Data Analysis

-Performed using SQL & pivot tables:

-Revenue by category

-Sales trends over time

-Transaction volume distribution

-Product-level performance

-# Data Visualization
-* Bar Charts → Revenue by category

-* Line Charts → Sales trends

-* Column Charts → Transaction density

-* Pie Charts → Product contribution
+# Bright Coffee Shop Sales Analysis

+# Overview

+This case study focuses on analyzing historical transactional data from Bright Coffee Shop to uncover actionable business insights.
+The goal of the analysis is to support data-driven decision-making by identifying key revenue drivers, understanding customer purchasing behavior, and highlighting opportunities for growth.

+The project explores sales performance across products, categories, and time intervals, providing strategic recommendations to improve overall business performance.

+# Approach & Methodology

+# 1. Data Collection

+The dataset consists of transactional records from the coffee shop’s point-of-sale (POS) system, including:

+* Product names and categories

+* Unit prices

+* Quantity sold

+* Transaction timestamps

+# 2. Data Processing (ETL)

+A structured ETL (Extract, Transform, Load) process was implemented:

+* Data Cleaning: Removed duplicates and handled missing values

+* Standardization: Ensured consistent formatting of unit prices and timestamps

+* Feature Engineering:

+  a) Created total_amount (price × quantity)

+  b) Grouped timestamps into time intervals (30/60 minutes)

+# 3. Data Analysis

+SQL queries and pivot tables were used to analyze:

+* Revenue by product category

+* Sales trends over time

+* Transaction volume patterns

+* Product performance (top-sellers vs underperformers)

+# 4. Visualization

+Insights were presented using charts such as:

+* Bar charts (category revenue)

+* Line graphs (sales trends over time)

+* Column charts (transaction density)

+* Pie charts (product contribution)

 # Key Insights
-* Beverages dominate revenue, contributing the highest share of total sales
+* Top Revenue Drivers: Beverage products (e.g., coffee-based drinks) contributed the largest share of total revenue.

-* Top-selling items include espresso-based drinks and regular coffee
+* Best-Selling Products: High-volume items such as espresso and regular coffee dominated sales quantity.

-* Peak sales occur in the morning, driven by commuter demand

-* Afternoon slump identified with lower transaction volume

-* Some products underperform and may require promotion or removal

-# Business Recommendations
-  * Launch targeted promotions during low-traffic hours
+* Peak Sales Periods: The morning hours (especially early commute times) generated the highest sales activity.

+* Low-Performance Periods: Mid-afternoon showed a noticeable drop in transaction volume.

+* Product Opportunities: Some items underperformed, indicating potential for promotional strategies or menu optimization.

+# Summary of Findings

+The analysis revealed that a significant portion of revenue is driven by a limited number of high-performing products and peak time periods.
+Customer behavior is highly time-dependent, with strong demand during morning hours and reduced activity later in the day.

+By leveraging these insights, the business can:

 * Optimize inventory for high-demand products

-* Introduce product bundles (e.g., coffee + pastry deals)

-* Align staffing with peak sales periods
+* Align staffing with peak hours

-* Explore digital solutions (loyalty programs, mobile ordering)
+* Introduce targeted promotions during slower periods

+* Improve overall operational efficiency

+# Tools & Technologies Used
+* SQL – Data extraction, transformation, and aggregation

+* Snowflake – Data storage and querying

+* Microsoft Excel – Pivot tables and data visualization

+* PowerPoint – Presentation of insights

+* Miro – Data architecture and workflow visualization

+# Conclusion

+This case study demonstrates the value of data analytics in driving business decisions.
+By transforming raw transactional data into meaningful insights, Bright Coffee Shop can enhance its sales strategy, improve customer experience, and unlock new growth opportunities.